Key message: Experts (good learners) organize their knowledge around "basic

 Other examples of big rules ("big ideas" see below): evolution, the definition of health, the declaration of human rights, ...

 "We turn now to the question of how experts’ knowledge is organized and how this affects their abilities to understand and represent problems.
 Their knowledge is not simply a list of facts and formulas that are relevant to their domain; instead, their knowledge is organized around core concepts or “big ideas” that guide their thinking about their domains. ...
-Novices’ knowledge is much less likely to be organized around big ideas; they are more likely to approach problems by searching for correct formulas and pat answers that fit their everyday intuitions."
-(National Research Council (2000).
+Novices’ knowledge is much less likely to be organized around big ideas; they are more likely to approach problems by searching for correct formulas and pat answers that fit their everyday intuitions. ...
+Experts step back from their first, oversimplistic interpretation of a problem or situation and question their own knowledge ... " (National Research Council (2000).
 How People Learn: Brain, Mind, Experience, and School: Expanded Edition.
-Washington, DC: The National Academies Press www.nap.edu/read/9853/chapter/5, p.
-36 and 49)
+Washington, DC: The National Academies Press, www.nap.edu/read/9853/chapter/5, p.
+36 - 50)

 Since there are few general (big) rules, but many specific (small) rules, it is better to know and apply the general rules very well and then try to derive the specific rules for a thing from the general rules (derive the details from the basics).